 - 1 yard of string: The string should be reasonably flexible and easy to break with one hand.
-For stronger strings, you can include a pair of scissors.
+For more rigid strings, you can include a pair of scissors.

 - 1 yard of masking tape: A standard masking tape should do the job.
 You should consider setting the masking tape aside on the table or a chair, as they may likely tangle with the other contents in the bag.

-- 1 marshmallow: Any marshmallow brand should be fine as long as they are the standard size, measuring around an inch and a half across.
+- 1 marshmallow: Any marshmallow brand should be fine as long as they are standard, measuring around an inch and a half across.
 Jumbo or mini marshmallows don’t work very well, so avoid those.
 Also, use fresh marshmallows as stale ones are likely to not have the same lightness.

 - Paper bag (optional): A letter-size manila envelopes or regular size lunch bags should do the trick.

-You should also have the following tools nearby as they are also useful instruct, drive and judge the exercise:
+You should also have the following tools nearby as they are also helpful instruct, drive and judge the exercise:

 - Measuring tape: You would need a measuring tape, preferably a retractable measuring tape, to measure the height of each team’s structure at the end of the challenge.

-- Sound System (optional): For more effect, you can deliver the marshmallow challenge presentation using a video projector and, also get a sound system for music during the challenge.
-Aim to curate a playlist that is exactly 18 minutes long so that the end of the last song coincides with the conclusion of the challenge.
+- Sound System (optional): For more effect, you can deliver the marshmallow challenge presentation using a video projector and also get a sound system for music during the challenge.
+Aim to curate a playlist that is exactly 18 minutes long so that the end of the last song coincides with the challenge’s conclusion.

 Step Three: Properly Communicate the Objectives

 Ensure that each team understands the objectives and instructions of the Marshmallow Challenge.
-Better still, prepare a presentation beforehand to visually communicate the rules and further emphasize the instructions of the challenge:
+Better still, prepare a presentation beforehand to visually communicate the rules and further emphasize the teachings of the challenge:

-- Build the tallest freestanding structure: The team that builds the tallest structure measured from the surface of the table to the top of the marshmallow wins the challenge.
+- Build the tallest free-standing structure: The team that builds the tallest structure measured from the table’s surface to the top of the marshmallow wins the challenge.
 The structure shouldn’t hang or lean on any other objects.

 - No restrictions on gear usage: Each team can choose to use as many or as few of the ingredients provided.
-The team can use as many spaghetti sticks as they choose or use only a single line of tape.
+The group can use as many spaghetti sticks as they choose or use only a single tape line.
 However, the paper bags can’t be used for the construction.

 - Use bits of tape, strings, or spaghetti: Teams can break their spaghetti and cut their string or tape into bits to make new structures.